-While some of you have been grabbing samples for years and become total experts it can be easy to forget some of the tips and tricks!
-So whether you are a season sampler or new to the stormwater be sure to follow our tips to you are collecting samples free of contimination and ready to be analyzed by a lab (or your eyes if you have a permit that requires visual observations of grab samples).
+Whether you are a season sampler or new to the stormwater be sure to follow our tips to you are collecting samples free of contamination and ready to be analyzed by a lab (or your eyes if you have a permit that requires visual observations of grab samples).

 1. Use plastic sheeting (almost) all the time.